 Invest in yourself with some healthy living

-Physical exercise is also a premium method of releasing endorphins and improving your mental health, with even small amounts working wonders for your body and mind.
-Check out the Sports Centre for some exercise classes, what sport opportunities the Students’ Union offer or some of the more physically active societies you can join to keep your body moving.
+Physical exercise is also a premium method of releasing endorphins and improving your mental health.
+Even small amounts working wonders for your body and mind.
+Check out our Sports Centre for some exercise classes and see what sport opportunities the Students’ Union offer.

 Keep an eye on your alcohol consumption

 We often drink alcohol to change our mood.
-Drinking may subdue our feelings of anxiety and stress, but the effect is only temporary.
+Drinking may subdue our feelings of anxiety and stress but the effect is only temporary.
 Drinking is not a sensible way of managing difficult feelings, and excess drinking and hangovers will make you feel even worse.
-This isn’t to say you can’t let your hair down from time-to-time, but make sure that any excess drinking is done in moderation.
-The thing to remember here is balance: you don’t need to be teetotal to take care of your mental health, but alcohol can have more of an effect than you realise.
+This isn’t to say you can’t let your hair down from time to time; just make sure that any excess drinking is done in moderation.
+The thing to remember here is balance.
+You don’t need to be teetotal to take care of your mental health but alcohol can have more of an effect than you realise.

 Set up a study routine

 Getting into a study routine is a great way of keeping on top of your mental health.
-Cramming all of your revision into the final days and weeks is a guaranteed stress-inducer, but by making an early start on your reading list, research or glancing over revision notes, you’re putting yourself in prime position for sustained mental wellbeing.
-Creating a study routine that allows you spread out the stress into smaller, manageable chunks will also put you on track to academic success.
+Cramming all of your revision and work into the final days and weeks is a guaranteed stress-inducer.
+Instead make an early start on your reading list, research or revision notes, so you’re putting yourself in a prime position for sustained mental wellbeing.
+Creating a study routine that allows you to spread out your tasks and projects into smaller, manageable chunks will also put you on track to academic success.
 Pick up some study skills with the Library.

 Learn new skills